spsquared/SPARK_Future-Engineers_2023/README.md

 ### Calibration

 You need to calibrate the cameras for the undistortion to work properly.
 To do this, you need to take a couple of images of a chessboard using the SPARK Control Panel.
 Delete all the images in `/images`, and paste the images you took.
 Now, you need to run the first program of `calibrate.py`.
 This should print out the required D and K matrix.
 Now you can paste these matrices into the second program.
 Look in the `output` folder and check the images to make sure the undistortion is working.
-There should be some black gaps on the top and bottom of the image, because undistorting the image stretches the corners.
+There should be some black gaps on the top and bottom of the image because undistorting the image stretches the corners.
 Make sure the lines on the chessboard are straight.
-Now you can paste the matrices into `converter.py` and it shoudl work.
+Now you can paste the matrices into `converter.py` and it should work.

 You also need to calibrate the wall heights.
-Run the Control Panel and start manual drive.
+Run the Control Panel and start `manualdrive`.
 Now, open the SPARK-Calibrator and click Capture Image.
 Adjust the wall starts so that they are near the top of the wall.
 Paste the new values into `converter.py`.

 ***